-Jerald and Sandra Tanner – Salt Lake City (Believers till 1962)
+Jerald and Sandra Tanner – Salt Lake City (Believers until 1962)

 “In Salt Lake City another branch with the same beliefs as Pauline Hancock is headed by youthful Jerald Tanner, who, when asked what he and his followers believed, wrote:

 ‘We believe the Bible and the Book of Mormon to be the word of God.
 We do not believe in holding up any man, but rather in holding up Christ.’ … Mr.Tanner has written a number of tracts which he distributes freely on such subjects as the Book of Mormon, Priesthood, Marriage, proof that the Book of Mormon and the Bible agree, one on the Doctrine and Covenants, another on the Book of Mormon and Plural Marriage.”
 (Pioneers, p.
 51)